alternative-macro-signals/api-docs/docs/api-reference/endpoints/nipi.md

 The `/nipi` endpoint provides access to the News Inflationary Pressures Indices, a daily diffusion index showing the balance of positive and negative short-term inflation news.

+The `/nipi` endpoint provides access to the [NIPI databases](https://alt.ms/nipi), providing daily inflation news measures for 23 countries.

+The `/nipi` endpoint represents the current data vintage.
+Small data revisions can happen within a 48 hours window.
+To access vintages (point-in-time snapshots) of the data, please use the /nipipoi endpoint [forthcoming].

 The reported indices fluctuate around 50 which is reached when the volume of positive and negative news are equal.
 A NIPI index value above (below) 50 suggests near-term inflation is about to increase (decrease).